apalache-mc/apalache/json-rpc/README.md

 To avoid an additional call, we also allow `assumeTransition` to roll back the context to an earlier snapshot *before* assuming the transition.
 In this case, the `snapshotId` parameter must be set to the identifier of the snapshot to roll back to.
 If `snapshotId` is negative (or not set), then no rollback is performed.
+When the `snapshotId` is set, the rollback is performed unconditionally.
+You have to be careful about landing in a state with the right snapshot.

 **Input:**